Garvit-k/Calculator/README.md

 # Calculator
-This is a console based calculator which can perform following tasks
+This is a console based Java calculator which can perform following tasks

 ### 1. Arithmetic Calculation